mozilla-mobile/mozilla-vpn-client/docs/rfcs/0004-rfc-connectiomanager.md

   - Stop subsequent Connection Diagnostics probes from running
   - emit a signal to the frontend communicating which probe failed

+- If a probe fails but the issues resolves on its own and Connection Health stability goes back to `Stable` while the modal is up:
+  - Automatically close the modal that was shown as a result of a failed probe
+  - Connection Diagnostics will go into `StateIdle`

+- If all probes pass but the stability is still `NoSignal`:
+  - Something else has gone wrong and are not able to determine the cause.
+VPN continues to stay in No Signal but we will not show any further modals to the user
+  - This will be recorded in the logs for debugging purposes
 > Note: In both phase 1 and phase 2 if user tries to interrupt connecting or deactivate the VPN during a connection diagnostics check, we will cancel the ongoing checks and proceed with deactivation.
 The connection diagnostics will no longer perform any checks until the users attempts to reactivate the VPN.

 ![Diagram to explain how Controller, Connection Diagnostics and Connection Health states interact](./images/CM_diagram.png)